timmcginley/41936/Roles/Student.md

 * Take your team contract seriously and regularly check in.
 * Start modeling and sharing early.
 Bind early decisions
 * Clarify what matters for the grading before the 3 weeks in June.
-* Collaboration both in the teams and on models is very important.
+* Early collaboration both within your teams and on models is very important.
 * Try and not to get bottlenecked in your progress by waiting for other disciplines.